convexset/meteor-three-way/README.md

 ## Outstanding

- - Helpers may also come from template helpers (but it's a bit one way, so probably makes sense to define stuff mostly in template helpers)
+ - Documentation: Helpers may also come from template helpers (but it's a bit one way, so probably makes sense to define stuff mostly in template helpers)
- - Document Mutation Observer binding
+ - ThreeWay helpers to be phased out
+ - Helpers not unified with pre-processors also because of different method signature
+ - Documentation: Mutation Observers used to handle DOM changes
     - template life cycle
     - necessary for proper response to nodes being added
     - `restrict-template-type` attribute